MakeRedundant/README_Generator/ReadMe.md

 ## Screen castify link
 https://drive.google.com/file/d/1PTYx6p0bFTAyru4TRihbT58r7dJeyoeo/view
 ## License
-This project is license under MIT9
+This project is license under MIT

 ## Contributing
 Users can contribute suggestions and other helpful additions to the project